aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/_index.md

 // Create an instance of PdfSecurityOptions const securityOptions = new AsposeCells.PdfSecurityOptions();

-// Set AccessibilityExtractContent to true securityOptions.setAccessibilityExtractContent(false);
+// Set AccessibilityExtractContent to false securityOptions.setAccessibilityExtractContent(false);

 // Set the security option in the PdfSaveOptions